emmasax/json-formatter/README.md

 A basic stylesheet is available to layout the list slightly nicer than the default styles.

     <link href='jsonFormatter.css' media='all' rel='stylesheet' type='text/css' />

+### To do:

+Fix the object of objects - don't output 0:, 1:, 2:, etc.